keithvinceparena/NEC_4203_LAB_REPORT_3/EXPERIMENT 19/README.md

-# Lab Report: Experiment 19 - DSSS Modulation and Demodulation
+# EXPERIMENT 19: DSSS MODULATION AND DEMODULATION
 ## I. OBJECTIVES
 * To demonstrate the principles of Direct Sequence Spread Spectrum (DSSS) modulation.
 * To observe the spreading of a baseband signal's bandwidth using a pseudo-noise (PN) sequence.